Fundamentals

 References

 • Banks, Ingrid.
-Hair Matters ❉ Beauty, Power, and the Politics of African American Women’s Hair.
+Hair Matters: Beauty, Power, and the Politics of African American Women’s Hair.
 New York University Press, 2000.

 • Byrd, Ayana D. and Lori L. Tharps.
-Hair Story ❉ Untangling the Roots of Black Hair in America.
+Hair Story: Untangling the Roots of Black Hair in America.
 St. Martin’s Press, 2014.

 • Neil, Candace, and Afiya Mbilishaka.
-“The psychology of black hair ❉ Identity, culture, and resistance.”
+“The psychology of black hair: Identity, culture, and resistance.”
 In The Oxford Handbook of the Psychology of Appearance.
 Oxford University Press, 2019.

 • Rosado, Sybille.
-“Hair, Culture, and the African Diaspora ❉ Revisiting the Concept of African-Centrism in Hair Care.”
+“Hair, Culture, and the African Diaspora: Revisiting the Concept of African-Centrism in Hair Care.”
 Journal of Black Studies, vol. 33, no. 5, 2003, pp. 605-622.

 Glossary

-Meaning ❉ Ancestral Hair refers to the inherited genetic characteristics and structural predispositions of one's hair, particularly significant for individuals with Black or mixed-race heritage.
+Meaning ❉ Textured Hair Care refers to the considered practice of attending to the unique structure of coily, kinky, and wavy hair, particularly for those with Black and mixed-race heritage.